 If you're a Twitch or YouTube streamer, or perhaps are an artist or cosplayer, you most certainly have a community.
 With Facebook, Twitter, and other social networks to keep up with, it may seem like there is way too much to do to manage your community.
 However, Discord is the number one place to host a community and foster healthy conversation among members.
 In this article, you'll learn all about how to use Discord as an entertainer, so you can engage with fans with ease!

 Before you get your community up and running, you need to set up Discord.
-Luckily, doing this is ridiculously easy, and we have a guide on how do that in under 2 minutes.
+Luckily, doing this is ridiculously easy.
 Make sure you pick a recognizable name and logo, and set up the proper channels.
 There are some channels that every server should have, as well as plenty of others that will depend on your niche.
 Make sure that you have channels dedicated to things like rules and announcements, as well as some specific channels for posting new content and allowing fans to discuss your work.
 It is very important to include a channel for new members to land on that introduces them to what the server is all about, including any important rules.

 If you're a creator, then you don't have time to always be on your Discord server and making sure everyone follows the rules.
 There will always be trolls, and you have to keep them at bay.
 Do this by keeping a team of trusted moderators around.
 These should be people that you know from your existing community that have been a positive and engaging force.
 Your moderators will keep the peace when you're not there.
 If you are an experienced streamer, then you have probably used mods before, and know all about how to choose good ones.